turtl/www/views/docs/clients/core/libraries.md

 More is used for things like drag and drop sorting and other UI niceties.

 ## [Composer.js](http://lyonbros.github.io/composer.js/)
-Composer.js is the MVC framework used by the Turtl app.
-It provides a good amount of tools and structure that help make the app fast, secure, and maintainable.
+Composer.js is the MVC framework used by the Turtl core.
+It provides a good amount of tools and structure that help make the core fast, secure, and maintainable.

 Composer.js is built and maintained by Lyon Bros.
 Enterprises, the wonderful